Estimate Time5 min

 The third parties mentioned herein and Fidelity Investments are independent entities and are not legally affiliated.

-The views expressed are as of the date indicated and may change based on market or other conditions.
-Unless otherwise noted, the opinions provided are those of the speaker or author, as applicable, and not necessarily those of Fidelity Investments.
-The third-party contributors are not employed by Fidelity but are compensated for their services.
+Views expressed are as of the date indicated, based on the information available at that time, and may change based on market or other conditions.
+Unless otherwise noted, the opinions provided are those of the speaker or author and not necessarily those of Fidelity Investments or its affiliates.
+Fidelity does not assume any duty to update any of the information.

 Fidelity does not provide legal or tax advice.
 The information herein is general and educational in nature and should not be considered legal or tax advice.
 Tax laws and regulations are complex and subject to change, which can materially impact investment results.
 Fidelity cannot guarantee that the information herein is accurate, complete, or timely.
 Fidelity makes no warranties with regard to such information or results obtained by its use, and disclaims any liability arising out of your use of, or any tax position taken in reliance on, such information.
 Consult an attorney or tax professional regarding your specific situation.

-The Fidelity Investments and pyramid design logo is a registered service mark of FMR LLC.
 The third-party trademarks and service marks appearing herein are the property of their respective owners.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917